jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **supplier** , in relation to any supply of goods and services, means the person making the supply
   - **tax** means goods and services tax
   - **tax file number** has the meaning assigned to that term by section YA 1 of the Income Tax Act 2007
-  - **tax fraction** means the fraction calculated in accordance with the following formula a 100 + a where (a) is the rate of tax specified in section 8(1) of this Act:
+  - **tax fraction** means the fraction calculated in accordance with the following formula a ——————— 100 + a where— (a) is the rate of tax specified in section 8(1) of this Act:
   - **tax invoice** means a document provided pursuant to sections 24 and 24BA of this Act
-  - **tax payable** means an amount of tax calculated in accordance with section 19C and section 20 of this Act; and includes (a) any amount referred to in section 17(2) or section 51B of this Act:
+  - **tax payable** means an amount of tax calculated in accordance with section 19C and section 20 of this Act; and includes—
+    (a) any amount referred to in section 17(2) or section 51B of this Act:
     (b) any late payment penalty or shortfall penalty:
     (c) any amount of tax refundable by the Commissioner pursuant to section 19C or section 20 of this Act; and, for the purposes of section 57, includes interest payable under Part 7 of the Tax Administration Act 1994: